Svalbard in fiction: Films

 Filmmaker Knut Erik Jensen made three short films about Svalbard: Svalbard in the World (1983), Cold World (1986) and My World (1987).
 This Svalbard trilogy has been called "an artistic peak" for him.
 The Norwegian film Orion's Belt (1985) (Orions belte was the original title) is set in Svalbard, based on Jon Michelet's 1977 novel of the same name.
 The film, which was directed by Ola Solum, includes beautiful depictions of the region's white icebergs and desolate mountain ranges.
 It was one of the two 1980s Norwegian films which "...found large audiences and made their mark internationally".
 The 1998 Belgian-Dutch-German movie When the Light Comes is set in Svalbard, and the 2019 animated film Klaus is set on a fictionalized version of Svalbard.
 The Italian film Quo Vado? is partially set and shot in Svalbard.
+James Gunn's Superman (2025 film) filmed in Svalbard, in the Adventdalen valley to shoot the Fortress of Solitude and it's surrounding arctic regions.

 Television

 The Sky Atlantic thriller Fortitude (2015) is a murder mystery set in a fictional version of Svalbard.
-It consists of 21 episodes over 2 seasons.
+It consists of 26 episodes over 3 seasons.
 The series was actually filmed in Reyðarfjörður, Eastern Iceland and the UK.

+The animated series Pantheon (2022) features episodes that take place in Svalbard.
+As a science fiction project, it incorporates elements of advanced technology and artificial intelligence, with the events in Svalbard playing a crucial role in its narrative.

+In the Apple TV series, Severance (2022-2025) the character of Eustice Huang is abruptly transferred to Svalbard to "work to steward global reforms" for the company.